Chakaa/cookie-garden-helper-reloaded/README.md

 ## How it works

-To begin, click the button ***CGHR***, at the bottom of your garden / farms.
+To begin, click the button ***CGHR*** at the bottom of your garden / farms.
 There, you can configure how you would like the mod to operate.

-The mod loop through each unlocked tile, then tries to auto-harvest or auto-plant, depending on what is activated.
+The mod loops through each unlocked tile, then tries to auto-harvest or auto-plant, depending on what is activated.

 ### Auto-harvest